-So, x 0 is the extreme position however 02 to x 0 at any distance from or O to x 0 we can say at any position what will be happen?
-The spring will be stretched, if the spring is stretched, then what will be happen to the mass m that will be pulled by the spring that is the reason in this case when mass is moving even from right to left.
-Right to left means x 0 to this position, that time also the spring is exerting pull out force to the mass m and we can see that direction of k x which is the spring force is opposite to positive direction.
+So, x 0 is the extreme position, however, 0 to x 0, at any distance from or 0 to x 0, we can say, at any position, what will be happening?
+The spring will be stretched.
+If the spring is stretched then what will be happen to the mass m?
+That will be pulled by the spring.
+That is the reason, in this case when mass is moving even from right to left, right to left means x 0 to this position, that time also the spring is exerting pull out force to the mass m.

-I hope for this case, there is no confusion because in this case mass is moving from left to right that means O to x 0 position for first cycle then I can write it here for cycle 1.
+And we can see the direction of k x which is the spring force is opposite to positive direction.
+I hope for this case, there is no confusion.
+Because in this case, mass is moving from left to right.
+That means, o to x 0 position, for first cycle.
+Then I can write it here for cycle 1.
 This is the position.
 So, obviously, spring force will act in negative x direction.

 So, in this way, we can derive the equation of motion for the mass spring system with coulomb damping.
 Now, we need to find out the general solution for this problem.

-Now, for this type of problem, let me go back to right to left case.
+Now, for this type of problem, let me go back to write into left case.
 So, this is our right to left case.
-Now, in this case, we can see this equation is no more homogeneous equation I can give a name to this equation is this equation 1.
-So, this equation one is not homogeneous equation there is a term non0 term on the right hand side.
-So, the solution for equation 1 will be solution of homogeneous equation plus solution of a particular solution in this case.
+Now, in this case, we can see this equation is no more homogeneous equation.
+I can give a name to this equation.

+This is equation 1.
+So, this equation 1 is not homogeneous equation.
+There is a term, non-zero term on the right hand side.
+So, the solution for equation 1 will be solution of homogeneous equation plus solution of particular solution, in this case.
+Now, what is the solution of homogeneous equation for this case?
+That we already have learned.
+So, said homogeneous in this case can be expressed as A 1 sin omega n t plus A 2 cosine omega n t.
-Now, what is the solution of homogeneous equation for this case, that we already have learned.
-So, set homogeneous in this case is can be expressed as A 1 sin omega n t plus A 2 cosine omega n t.
-And what will be the particular solution for these case?
-For this case, particular solution will be you can see the equation that will be mu N divided by k, then, we can write that solution set is equal to A 1 sine omega n t plus A 2 cosine omega n t then what is left for us?

-In this case, it is plus let me write it close to this otherwise, yes mu N by k.
+And what will be the particular solution for this case?
+For this case, particular solution will be, you can see the equation that will be mu N divided by k.
+Then we can write the solution Z is equal to A 1 sin omega n t plus A 2 cosine omega n t.
+Then what is left for us?
+In this case, it is plus, let me write it close to this, otherwise, yes, mu N by k.
 This is for the case when motion of mass is occurring from right to left.
-Now, come to the case when motion of mass is occurring from left to right that means, these case.
-Then for these case, z will be the same way z homogeneous plus z particular and that means z for homogeneous equation plus particular solution, then we can write it here as A 3.
+Now, come to the case when motion of mass is occurring from left to right that means this case.

-A 3 sin omega n t plus A 4 cosine omega n t minus mu N divided by k, this is for the case when motion of mass from left to right.
-Now, we have two equations and two solutions depending upon the direction of motion of mass from 0 to x 0 position.
+Then for this case, Z will be the same way Z homogeneous plus Z particular.
+And that means Z for homogeneous equation plus particular solution.
+Then we can write it here as A 3 sin omega n t plus A 4 cosine omega n t minus mu n divided by k.
+This is for the case when motion of mass from left to right.
+Now, we have two equations and two solutions, depending upon the direction of motion of mass from 0 to x 0 position.